Aire de Rocroi

 Not to miss

-- Battle of Rocroi site: places and memorials recalling the 1643 event.
+- Site of the Battle of Rocroi (1643): sites and commemorative panels recalling the event.